telerik/maui-docs/controls/rating/rating-configuration.md

 # Configuration

-RadRating is presented by two components named [RadShapeRating]({% slug rating-shape-rating%}) and [RadTemplatedRating]({% slug rating-templated-rating%}) in order to provide various visualizations of the rating functionality.
+The Rating is presented by two components named [`RadShapeRating`]({% slug rating-shape-rating%}) and [`RadTemplatedRating`]({% slug rating-templated-rating%}) in order to provide various visualizations of the rating functionality.

 The features described in this article are common for both `RadShapeRating` and `RadTemplatedRating`.

->tip RadShapeRating and RadTemplatedRating inherit from the `RatingBase` abstract class that provides their common features.
+>tip The `RadShapeRating` and `RadTemplatedRating` inherit from the `RatingBase` abstract class that provides their common features.

 ## Rating Value

-RadRating exposes a `Value` property that is used to set and read the number of the selected rating items.
+The Rating control exposes a `Value` property that is used to set and read the number of the selected rating items.

 ```XAMl
 <telerikInput:RadShapeRating AutomationId="radRating"
                              Value="4" />
 ```

-And the namespace:
+Add the namespace:

 ```XAML
 xmlns:telerikInput="clr-namespace:Telerik.XamarinForms.Input;assembly=Telerik.Maui.Controls.Compatibility"